 Use a Protected Internet Connection

 It’s always better to keep your online transactions relegated to your internet connection at home.
 Public WiFi may lack the security measures that you should have at home, and that leaves your information vulnerable to hackers.
 If you are a frequent user of public WiFi, it’s a good idea to install something called a virtual private network (VPN).
 VPNs take advantage of something called encryption, making it difficult for hackers to decipher your information.
+You can search for vpn coupons online.

 Check Your Statement Regularly